seamless-protocol/ilm/SPECS.md

 ## Swapper

 The Swapper contract is used by the strategy as a router for DEXs.
-It defines a unique route to swap from the starting asset to the destination asset, allowing the use of multiple DEXs on the route if needed.
+It defines a unique route to swap from the starting asset to the destination asset, allowing the use of multiple DEXs on the route.
 An `offset factor` is defined for each route to estimate the total amount lost on fees and potential slippage, represented as a percentage.

 ## WrappedCbETH